py-why/EconML/doc/spec/api.rst

 they are a subset of the controls with respect to which we want to measure treatment effect heterogeneity.
 We will refer to them as *features*.

-Finally, some times we might not only be interested in the effect but also in the actual *counterfactual prediction*, i.e. estimating the quatity:
+Finally, some times we might not only be interested in the effect but also in the actual *counterfactual prediction*, i.e. estimating the quantity:

 .. math ::
     \mu(\vec{t}, \vec{x}) = \E\left[Y(\vec{t}) | X=\vec{x}\right] \tag{counterfactual prediction}